study-flamingo/ledall-study-guide/ledall_study_guide_manuscript_final.md

 ---

-### CHAPTER 23: THE SEVENTH COUNTER - "THE DOWN-RIGHT STROKE"
+### COUNTER 23: THE SEVENTH COUNTER - "THE DOWN-RIGHT STROKE"

 **Original Text:** *The Vijth poynte callyd ye Downeryght ſtroke A pfur A rake wyth a quarter an other a voyde a Downeryght Stroke folowyde wyth the ryght legge then ſtandyng ſtyll lythly play a fore foyne wt a quarter and an other voyde be att youre stope*